RedCode2/password-cracker/README.md

 # Password cracker

 ## Please use this software at your own risk.
-We are not responsible for any loss
+We are not responsible for any activities you did through this application.

 ## How to setup and use?